Broadcom/HOL-2770/README.md

 * Security Inteligence
 * VMware vDefend Advanced Threat Prevention

-The current build is using a pre-beta version of Security Services Platform 5.2
+The current build is using pre-release code of Security Services Platform 5.2

+## Lab Credentials

+The password for all appliances and applications can be found in the passwords.txt file on the desktop.

+Unless specified below the username will be admin

+* vc-mgmt: administrator@vsphere.local
+* vc-wld01-a: administrator@wld.sso

 ## Labs